 For continental collision models, we use commonly inferred crustal structure and rheology parameters derived from rock mechanics (Table 1; Burov et al., 2001).
-The thermo-mechanical part of the model that computes, among other parameters, the upper free surface, is coupled with the surface process model based on the diffusion equation (4a).
+The thermo-mechanical part of the model that computes, among other parameters, the upper free surface, is coupled with surface process model based on the diffusion equation (4a).
 On each type step the geometry of the free surface is updated with account for erosion and deposition.
 The surface areas affected by sediment deposition change their material properties according to those prescribed for sedimentary matter (Table 1).
-In the experiments shown below, we used linear diffusion with a diffusion coefficient that has been varied from 0 to 2000 m2/y (Burov et al., 2001).
-The initial geotherm was derived from the common half-space model (e.g., Parsons and Sclater, 1977) as discussed in the section "Thermal mode" and Appendix D.
+In the experiments shown below, we used linear diffusion with a diffusion coefficient that has been varied from 0 m2 y-1 to 2,000 m2 y-1 (Burov et al., 2001).
+The initial geotherm was derived from the common half-space model (e.g., Parsons and Sclater, 1977) as discussed in the section "Thermal mode" and Appendix 4.

-The universal controlling variable parameter of all continental experiments is the initial geotherm (Fig. 2a), or thermotectonic age (Turcotte and Schubert, 1982), identified with the Moho temperature Tm.
-The geotherm or age defines major mechanical properties of the system, e.g., the rheological strength profile (Fig. 2a).
+The universal controlling variable parameter of all continental experiments is the initial geotherm (Fig. 3), or thermotectonic age (Turcotte and Schubert, 1982), identified with the Moho temperature $T{\rm m}$.
+The geotherm or age define major mechanical properties of the system, e.g., the rheological strength profile (Fig. 3).
 By varying the geotherm, we can account for the whole possible range of lithospheres, from very old, cold, and strong plates to very young, hot, and weak ones.
-The second major variable parameter is the composition of the lower crust, which, together with the geotherm, controls the degree of crust-mantle coupling.
+The second major variable parameter is the composition of the lower crust, which, together with the geo-therm, controls the degree of crust-mantle coupling.
 We considered both weak (quartz dominated) and strong (diabase) lower-crustal rheology and also weak (wet olivine) mantle rheology (Table 1).
-Although we mainly applied a convergence rate of $2 \times$ 3 cm/y, we also tested smaller convergence rates (two times smaller, four times smaller, etc.).
+We mainly applied a rather high convergence rate of 2×3 cm/y, but we also tested smaller convergence rates (two times smaller, four times smaller, etc.).